kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/customization/thanos.md

 ```

 ### Basic Thanos Customization file
-You can configure Thanos to store the metrics in any s3 compatible storage as well as other popular cloud storate solution.
+You can configure Thanos to store the metrics in any s3 compatible storage as well as many other popular cloud storage solutions.

 Below yaml snippet uses Azure Blob storage configuration.
 You can refer to all [supported object storage configurations](https://thanos.io/tip/thanos/storage.md/#supported-clients).